rcbops-cookbooks/swift-private-cloud/README.md

 are extremely long, please place the relevant portion into the issue description, and link to a gist containing the entire logfile

+Please see the [contribution guidelines](CONTRIBUTING.md) for more information about contributing to this cookbook.

 Description
 ===========